JaKooLit/Debian-Hyprland/README.md

 #### ⚠️ Pre-requisites and VERY Important

-- Do not run this installer as sudo or as root
+- Do not run this installer with `sudo` or as `root`
-- This Installer requires a user with a priviledge to install packages
+- This Installer requires a user with a `sudo` privileges to install packages
-- Needs a Debian 13 Trixie or greater.
-As it needs newer wayland packages!
+- Debian 13 Trixie or greater.
+For the correct `GCC` compiler and libs
-- edit your `/etc/apt/sources.list` and **remove** `#` on lines with `deb-src` to enable source packaging else will not install properly especially Hyprland
+- Edit your `/etc/apt/sources.list` and **remove** `#` on lines with `deb-src` to enable source packaging else will not install properly especially Hyprland

 ```bash
 sudo nano /etc/apt/sources.list